If you’re installing a new hard drive, or need to wipe your drive clean for that “fresh” feeling, you’ll end up formatting your drive.

 Formatting will check the drive for errors, and prepare it for use.
 If a drive has data on it, formatting the drive will remove all of the pointers to your files.

 Note: Formatting doesn’t securely erase the contents of a hard drive.
 With freely available and easy-to-use tools, anyone can successfully recover data from a formatted drive.
-See How to Completely Erase a Hard Drive for information on wiping your hard drive clean.
+See How to securely erase your hard drive for information on wiping your hard drive clean.

 Formatting can take hours to complete, but it is a good option when you have a new or inherited drive that is not properly formatted, a drive overrun by malware or other software problems, or a drive in need of a fresh start before a Windows installation.

 Traditional, magnetic-platter hard drives as well as solid-state drives can be formatted.
 Before you begin, be sure to back up important files on the disk before you format.

 To partition and format your drive, you can use Windows’ built-in tool called Disk Management.

 In Windows 7, click Start.
 Next, right-click Computer, then click Manage.
 The “Computer Management” window will open.

 In the left pane, click Disk Management (under Storage).

 In Windows 8, right-click the Windows button, and select Disk Management.

 If your disk is not initialized (as is sometimes the case with brand-new drives), you’ll be prompted to initialize it.
 If your disk is 2TB or more in size, select GPT; otherwise, stick with MBR.